How To Reduce Inflammation For Better Hormonal Health & Periods

 A 2022 systematic review and meta-analysis published in the journal Nutrients showed the beneficial effects of magnesium supplementation in significantly reducing different inflammatory markers.

-We recommend using Moon Boost Magnesium Oil daily, consuming a food high in magnesium and talking to your practitioner about quality supplement if necessary.
+We recommend supplementing a high quality magnesium and consuming a food high in magnesium and talking to your practitioner about quality supplement if necessary.

 Read 10 Reasons Why Every Woman Needs More Magnesium Here